Does My Project Need IRB approval?

 Not sure if your project needs IRB approval?

 - Submit your completed Form 129 to the IRB via to IRB@etsu.edu.

 What happens next:

 The Chair or IRB staff reviews the information on Form 129 to make a formal determination as to whether the project is considered human research according to DHHS or FDA regulatory definitions.
 The submitter will be notified in writing of the decision indicating that the project:

 - IS NOT human research and does not require approval or purview of the ETSU IRB or ETSU/VA IRB; or

 - IS human research, and therefore, subject to the purview of the ETSU IRB or ETSU/VA

 - You will need to submit a new study submission to the ETSU or ETSU/VA IRB.

 - How To Submit a New Study

 When considering what constitutes research with human participants, or using data/specimens from humans, ETSU uses the DHHS definition defined in the regulations.
 Research is a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.

-- Human Subjects (as defined in the Common Rule): A living individual about whom an investigator (whether professional or student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+If an activity or project meets the definition of research, the IRB considers whether there are human subjects involved.
+ETSU uses the DHHS definition defined in the regulations.
+A Human Subject is a living individual about whom an investigator (whether professional or student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.